 According to the World Health Organization (WHO), cardiovascular diseases are still the leading cause of death globally.
 In the Philippines, heart diseases remain the deadliest disease which constitutes 33% of the mortality rate.
 Moreover, symptoms of some heart conditions such as heart attack often go unnoticed and overlooked.
 This is why doctors often recommend a Holter monitor for patients suspected of heart ailments to monitor the heart.

-But if you can’t opt for a Holter monitor, there are some devices available in the market which will help you track your heart health such as Apple watches.
+But if you can’t opt for a Holter monitor, there are some devices available in the market that will help you track your heart health such as Apple watch SE (available in the Philippines).
 These devices can monitor your heart and track irregularities to keep you aware of your heart health.

 Consider Laugh Therapy